mchialva/SequenceAnalysisToolbox/README.md

-# SequenceAnalysisToolbox
+# Sequence Analysis Toolbox
-Sequences Analysis Toolbox
+A list of resources for sequence analysis